T206 Honus Wagner: Wagner's involvement

-Gretzky T206 Honus Wagner
+Gretzky T206 Wagner

 In 1991, National Hockey League player Wayne Gretzky purchased a mint condition 1909 T206 Honus Wager baseball card, with a Piedmont cigarette brand back, at a Sotheby's auction.
 The card became known as the "Gretzky T206 Wagner" to the public.
-The Professional Sports Authenticator (PSA) company graded this card a PSA 8 Near Mint-Mint (NM-MT) on their 10-point scale, the highest grade given to a T206 Honus Wagner card.
-Bill Hughes was the official grader of the card, working for PSA at the time.
+The Professional Sports Authenticator (PSA) company graded this card a PSA 8 Near Mint-Mint (NM-MT) on their 10-point scale, the highest grade given to any T206 Honus Wagner card.
+Bill Hughes, working for PSA at the time, was the official grader of the card.
 Hughes admitted to knowing that the card had been altered when he graded it.

 The Gretzky T206 Wagner first came to attention in 1985, when small-time Hicksville, New York card collector Alan Ray contacted Bob Sevchuk, the owner of a Long Island sports memorabilia store, to arrange a potential $25,000 deal for his T206 Honus Wagner card.
 Bill Mastro, a sports memorabilia dealer who later founded Mastro Auctions and became one of the most powerful figures in the industry, heard the news, and immediately jumped on the offer.
 Mastro, with the financial backing of friend Rob Lifson, sought to improve the offer and had Ray add 50 to 75 of his other T206 series cards, including the rare T206 Eddie Plank, into the deal.
 Ray, who later stated he "had a money situation," agreed to Mastro's terms of the deal.

 The circumstances regarding how Ray came into possession of the Gretzky T206 Wagner have been shrouded in mystery.
 He tried to avoid answering any questions regarding the matter but, in a 2001 interview, claimed to have received it from a relative, whose name he did not disclose.
 Inside the memorabilia community, there was speculation that the card had been cut from a printing sheet during the deal made with Mastro.
 Mastro has told colleagues in the memorabilia circuit that he purchased the card from a printer, which was not Ray's profession.
 Ray personally stated that Mastro might have been doing this to prevent others from trying to trace the card.
 Some also claim that Mastro bought the card from Sevchuk, not Ray.

 After the transaction was completed, Mastro went back to his car and showed the Gretzky T206 Wagner to Lifson.
-Mastro offered one of the other T206 Wagner cards in his personal collection to Lifson as payment for the $25,000 that Lifson fronted him for the Gretzky T206 Wagner—claiming that Lifson could sell the lower quality one for $30,000 and make a quick $5,000 profit.
+Mastro offered one of the other T206 Wagner cards in his personal collection to Lifson as payment for the $25,000 that Lifson fronted him for the Gretzky T206 Wagner—claiming that Lifson could sell the lower-quality one for $30,000 and make a quick $5,000 profit.
 Lifson was skeptical, but he took Mastro's word and accepted the deal, successfully selling this other Wagner card to New Jersey businessman Barry Halper for $30,000.
-(Halper sold that card and 200 other baseball memorabilia items in 1998 to Major League Baseball for over $5,000,000.)
+(Halper sold that card and 200 other baseball memorabilia items in 1998 to Major League Baseball for over $5 million.)